 Review Part 74 Subpart D on the performance objectives and system capabilities for Category II facilities.
 Identify the differences in the requirements for Category II facilities and Category III facilities.

 Review Part 74 Subpart E on the performance objectives and system capabilities for Category I facilities.
-Identify the differences in the requirements for Category I and Category III facilities.
+Identify the differences in the requirements for Category I, Category II, and Category III facilities.

 Review Part 74 Subpart F on Enforcement.